Prem-ium/Auto-StockTrader/README.md

 You can donate by clicking on the following button:

 <a href="https://www.buymeacoffee.com/prem.ium" target="_blank"><img src="https://raw.githubusercontent.com/Prem-ium/youtube-analytics-bot/main/output-examples/media/coffee-logo.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+# Disclaimer

+⚠️ **DISCLAIMER:** _You're using these automation scripts at your own risk, I am not responsible for any financial or account loss or damage that may occur._

+## Important Information

+- This script is provided for informational purposes only and does not constitute financial or investment advice.
+The user is solely responsible for any investment decisions made based on the information provided by the script.

+- The script is provided "as is" and without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.

+- The user understands that the script's performance may be affected by factors beyond developer's control, such as market volatility, technical issues with the trading platform, and internet connectivity issues.

+- The user agrees to indemnify and hold you harmless from any and all claims, damages, or losses arising from their use of the script.

 Thank you for your support!